Appearance

 Comparison with Alternatives

-| Feature | Chainlink | UMA | TaaS |
+| Feature | Legacy Oracles | Optimistic Oracles | TaaS |

 |---|---|---|---|

-| Arbitrary data types | Requires custom feed | Limited | Any (via JSON Recipe) |
+| Arbitrary data types | Requires custom feed | Limited | Any via Verifiable Logic |

-| Dispute mechanism | None (push model) | Optimistic window | Real-time challenger bots |
+| Dispute mechanism | None (push model) | Optimistic window | Real-time verification |

-| Custom logic | Not supported | Not supported | Execution Engine (conditions, multi-source) |
+| Custom logic | Not supported | Not supported | Integrated engine: multi-source resolution |

-| Developer testing | Complex node setup | Complex | Gateway Proxy (no API keys needed) |
+| Developer testing | Complex node setup | Complex | Gateway Proxy: GIM-enabled |

-| Data source plugins | Centralized operators | Centralized operators | Open SovereignAdapter standard |
+| Data source plugins | Centralized operators | Centralized operators | Open interface standard |

-| Decentralized computation | Aggregation only | Assertion model | Full local recipe execution per node |
+| Decentralized computation | Aggregation only | Assertion model | Full local logic execution |

 The Core Advantages

-1. Infinite Data Support via Recipes
+1. Universal Data Support

-2. Verifiable, Local Execution
+2. Verifiable Local Execution

-3. A Developer-First SDK
+3. Developer-First Framework

-4. Open Plugin Architecture
+4. Open Modular Architecture

-5. Economic Security via Bonds
+5. Economic Security via Slashing

 Built to Evolve